 Public Comment Announcement Text – IRTP Part D Public Comment Announcement [Update]

-WG Self Assessment Template (See Section 7.0.)
-[Update]
+WG Self-Assessment Template (See Section 7.0.)
+[Update]”

-Where applicable, WG charters should include an expectation of a quantitative component to the scoping of an issue, proposed metrics to measure the success of the recommendations and a recommended process for review.
+Where applicable, WG Charters and Final Reports should include a quantitative expectation with proposed measures of success on consensus policy recommendations implemented by staff.
 Refer to Annex A for the WG’s deliverable.

 Recommendation 4: Charter Template:

-The WG directs staff to update Working Group Guidelines, Annex 1, Section 6.2 of p.53 to reflect the template WG recommendation included with any consensus policy recommendations that will measure whether the policy change produced the intended affect.
-As part of the prior recommendation, the Charter template work product should be updated to reflect the same change as noted in the WGG.
-A template recommendation can be found in the deliverables section of the Draft Charter Template found in Annex A.
+The WG recommends that the GNSO direct staff to add a template recommendation that outlines any future working group recommendations include an additional recommendation that measures whether the policy change produced the intended affect.
+As part of the prior recommendation to create work product templates, the Charter template work product should be updated to reflect the change as noted in the Charter template example found in Annex A of this report.

 Recommendation 5: Final Report Template

-The WG directs staff, as part of the prior Work Product Template recommendations, to import the same template recommendation into the Final Report template.
-A model of the template recommendation can be found in the deliverables section of the Draft Charter Template found in Annex A of this report.
+The WG recommends the GNSO direct staff, as part of the prior Work Product Template recommendations, to import the same template recommendation into the Final Report template.
+A model of the template recommendation can be found in the deliverables section of this report found in Annex A.

+As part of the WG’s deliberations, a decision tree and metrics request form were developed to aid in future requests for the pilot effort as listed in the first recommendation of this report in addition to any similar requests should future working groups determine a need for additional data to assist in their deliberations.

 Recommendation 6: Metrics Request Introduction in WGG

-The Working Group directs staff to update Annex 1 (p.53) of the Policy Development Process Manual, by adding a new Section 4.5 2 labelled “Metrics Request Decision Tree and Form”.
-This section will contain introductory content in how the GNSO can make requests for data and metrics at the Issue Scoping phase or during the Working Group phase of the Policy Development Process.
+The WG recommends that the GNSO direct staff to update Annex 1 (p.53) of the Policy Development Process Manual, by adding a new Section 4.5 labelled “Metrics Request Decision Tree and Form”.
+This section will contain introductory content on how the GNSO can make requests for data and metrics at the Issue Scoping phase or during the Working Group phase of the Policy Development Process.
+The decision tree and form can be found in Annex B and C of the DMPM report.

 Recommendation Details: